silkstreamnet/popbox/readme.txt

 	_popbox.adjust(animate={boolean});                            === Returns: {null}.
 Executes: Adjusts the popbox to account for any new changes to the popbox.
 	---

+RECOMMENDED TO NOT set the popbox-popup to have a percentage based padding/border.

 @@@@@@@@@@@@@
 Things to Add